siddhp1/Sysgrab/README.md

     Add the extracted directory to your system PATH to make `sysgrab` accessible from anywhere in the terminal.

-    Add this line to your shell configuration to make the change persistent
+    Add this line to your shell configuration to make the change persistent:

     ```bash
     export PATH=$PATH:/path/to/sysgrab-directory